vinstic-myshell/myshell-doc-en/faq/others.md

 To get the most stable and smooth user experience, it is recommended that you use the Myshell web version app after climbing the wall.

-We will launch an Android version app that does not require climbing the wall in the future.
-Please stay tuned!
+We will launch an Android version app that does not require climbing the wall in the future, please stay tuned!

-#### The voice cannot be played in the IOS system web version app.
-How to solve it?
+#### The voice cannot be played in the IOS system web version app, how to solve it?

 If you are using the system's built-in Safari browser, it is recommended that you switch to a third-party browser or click the AA icon in the lower left corner of the Safari browser interface to enter Website Setting, turn off Use Content Blockers, and then try again.

 #### After entering two voice messages, it prompts that the voice cannot be collected.
 How to solve it?

 Please check if you are using an IOS device.
-Due to IOS's security policy issues, you need to regularly re-authorize the recording permission of the web page.
+Due to IOS's security policy issues, you need to regularly re-authorize the recording permission of the webpage.
 Please try to refresh the page and agree to authorize in the pop-up authorization notification.
 If the problem is still not resolved, it is recommended that you use it on the desktop.